ohitsjo18/Piano-Windows-App-Project/README.md

 2. Create a new project: Select File > New > Project
 3. Choose the <Windows Desktop Wizard> project type > Click Next
 4. Enter your project name and create the project
-5. Under application type, select <Deskptop Application (.exe)>.
+5. Under application type, select <Desktop Application (.exe)>.
 Select <Empty Project>.
 Select OK to create the project.
 6. This should open up your new, empty project.
 In the solution explorer, go to <Source Files> and add PianoApp.cpp as an existing item.
 7. Add stdafx.h as an empty header file to the project: Go to solution explorer, Source Files > Add New Item > Add header file called stdafx.h
 8. Download the Piano Sound files provided and save them in a convenient location in your local system.
 Update PianoApp.cpp with the filepaths to your local sound files.